Coarea Reduction, Sparse Transfer, and Geometric Recomposition for Synchronized Singular Forms: Examples and geometric regimes

 For $t\neq 0$, the fibers

 are hyperbolas; the critical level $\Sigma_0$ degenerates into the pair of lines $y=\pm x$.

 The pushforward density can be computed explicitly by coarea.
-By symmetry, it suffices to consider the case $0<t<1$ and multiply by four the contribution from the first quadrant.
-There the fiber is parametrized by
+By symmetry, it is enough to consider the case $0<t<1$ and multiply by four the contribution from the first quadrant.
+There the fiber is parametrized as

 since the condition $x^2+y^2\le 1$ is equivalent to $t+2y^2\le 1$.
 Moreover,